-We derive our net sales primarily from sales of Internet access and other communications-related products including cable modems and modem/routers, Digital Subscriber Line ("DSL") modems and modem/routers, routers and other local area network products, and dial-up modems through retailers, distributors, and other customers.
+We derive our net sales primarily from sales of Internet access and other communications-related products including cable modems and cable modem/routers, Digital Subscriber Line ("DSL") modems and modem/routers, routers and other local area network products, cellular modems, and dial-up modems through retailers, distributors, and other customers.
 We sell our products through a direct sales force and through independent sales agents.
-All of our employees are located at our headquarters in Boston, Massachusetts.
+All of our employees work at our headquarters in Boston, Massachusetts.
 We are experienced in electronics hardware, firmware, and software design and test, regulatory certifications, product documentation, and packaging; and we use that experience in developing each product in-house or in partnership with suppliers who are typically based in Asia.
 Electronic assembly and testing of our products in accordance with our specifications is typically done in Asia, and we do further testing, warehousing, and shipping in our Tijuana facility.

 In July 2016 Zoom headquarters moved from our long-time location at 207 South Street to 99 High Street in Boston.
-The lease for this new location terminates June 29, 2019.
-We expect to be in a new Boston location by June 29, 2019.
+The lease for this location terminated June 29, 2019.
+The Company signed a twelve-month lease agreement for offices at 225 Franklin Street, Boston, MA and completed the move to this location on June 28, 2019.
 We also lease a test/warehouse/ship facility in Tijuana, Mexico.
 In November 2014 we signed a one-year lease with five one-year renewal options thereafter for an 11,390 square foot facility in Tijuana, Mexico.
 In September 2015, we extended the term of the lease from December 1, 2015 through November 30, 2018.
 In September 2015, we also signed a new lease for additional space in the adjacent building, which doubled the existing capacity.
 The term of the lease was from March 1, 2016 through November 30, 2018.
-The Company currently has an agreement in principle to stay in the existing facilities through at least November 30, 2020, and Zoom expects to sign a lease extension once certain building repairs are completed.
+The Company currently has signed a lease extension to stay in the existing facilities through at least November 30, 2020.

 We continually seek to improve our product designs and manufacturing approach in order to improve product performance and reduce our costs.
 We pursue a strategy of outsourcing rather than internally developing our modem chipsets, which are application-specific integrated circuits that form the technology base for our modems.
 By outsourcing the chipset technology, we are able to concentrate our research and development resources on modem system design, leverage the extensive research and development capabilities of our chipset suppliers, and reduce our development time and associated costs and risks.
 As a result of this approach, we are able to quickly develop new products while maintaining a relatively low level of research and development expense as a percentage of net sales.
 We also outsource aspects of our manufacturing to contract manufacturers as a means of reducing our costs of production, and to provide us with greater flexibility in our production capacity.
 Our gross margin for a given product generally depends on a number of factors including tariffs and the type of customer to whom we are selling.
 The gross margin for sales through retailers tends to be higher than for some of our other customers; but the sales, support, returns, and overhead costs associated with retailers tend to be higher.